Primary Metals

 Domestic Trade

-In March 2025, domestic trade sales experienced a 6% year-over-year growth, reaching 4.41 billion.
-This result was mainly attributed to the positive performance of department stores, supermarkets, home equipment stores, and pharmacies, due to an increase in domestic demand of around 4%.
+In May 2025, domestic trade sales grew by 8.8% year-over-year.
+This result was mainly driven by the positive performance of department stores, supermarkets, home appliances, books and newspapers, and pharmacies, boosted by Mother’s Day campaigns and a significant increase in domestic demand (+9.0%).

 04